sean-pj/YorkEats/README.md

 2. Run the scrape_dir command (Updates JSON data)
 3. Run the update_db command (Updates models)
 4. Run the places_request command (Uploads google maps addresses and images to the website, requires an API key)

-## Distinctiveness and Complexity
-### Purpose
-The purpose/goal of this project is to provide information on the restaurants at York University.
-This goal is distinct from previous projects and unique to my community as a student at York University.

-### Features
-A number of features required external research as referenced in the code.
-Some of these features are listed below
-* Restaurant Filters using JavaScript
-* Google API requests
-* Web scraping with Beautiful Soup
-* Various Boostrap Components (collapse, dropdown, etc)

-### Summary
-My project aims to help my university's community by providing a quick and easy way to find, locate and filter through open restaurants on campus.
-As a result of this tailored problem and solution, my project is distinct from other course projects.
-The many features required added complexity to the project as they involve applications of the course material in combination with external learning.
-Functions, and libraries unrelated to the material taught in the course needed to be researched and learned to implement these features.
-Which makes the project distinct from the previous projects which rely almost soley on the course material.

 ## File Descriptions
 ### dining_dir.json